zahrabakhshalizadeh/maryrosecook.com/_posts/2015-03-21-git-from-the-inside-out.md

 ~/alpha $ git add data/number.txt
 ```

 The user adds the file to Git.
 This adds a blob containing `2` to the `objects` directory.
-And it points the index entry for `data/number.txt` at the new blob.
+It points the index entry for `data/number.txt` at the new blob.

 ![`data/number.txt` set to `2` in the working copy and index](/images/git-from-the-inside-out/6-a1-wc-and-index-number-set-to-2.png)
 <div class="image-caption">`data/number.txt` set to `2` in the working copy and index</div>